tsnellgrove/dark_castle3/doc/to_do.md

 - lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
 - game saves (requires file clean up?)
 - encumberance (post Burt as object?)
+	- DONE: New warning class ideas
+		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
+What now?
+		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children
+		- IDEA: WarnClass is simpler... so it should be the parent
+		- IDEA: Actually - how about a TrigDetectMixIn that is inherited by both WarnClass and MachineMixIn and only has trig_check method?
+		- IDEA: A MixIn of a MixIn seems over-complicated...
+		- IDEA: perhaps right now I'll just make an independent class with duplicate trig_check code base
+		- IDEA: as a future activity, I can look to de-dup in a more elegant fashion